openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    assignment

-A variable or a value are equally considered the *value of the expression* if further evaluation requires such a value.
+A variable or a value are equally considered the *value of the expression* if such a value is required for further evaluation.

-Expressions can contain assignments, increment operators, decrement operators, method calls, and function calls; as a result, the evaluation of an expression can produce side effects.
+Expressions can contain assignments, increment operators, decrement operators, method calls, and function calls.
+The evaluation of an expression can produce side effects as a result.

 .. index::
    variable